 How tee times and lodging actually work

-- 1Call Mauna Kea Golf Course directly for guest rate confirmationthe resort rate (~$225) applies to Mauna Kea Beach Hotel and Westin Hapuna guests; outside visitors pay the rack rate (~$285).
+- 1Call Mauna Kea Golf Course directly for guest rate confirmationThe resort rate (~$225) applies to Mauna Kea Beach Hotel and Westin Hapuna guests; Outside visitors pay the rack rate (~$285).
 Confirm which property qualifies when booking.

-- 3Factor in Mauna Kea's greens learning curvethe newly renovated greens feature significant false edges and slope; the yardage book handed out at the first tee is not optional, it is necessary for scoring.
+- 3Factor in Mauna Kea's greens learning curvethe newly renovated greens feature significant false edges and slope; The yardage book handed out at the first tee is not optional, it is necessary for scoring.

-- 4Plan for twilight discounts at Waikoloa Beach and Kings' Coursesafternoon slots at both run around $129, making them strong value options to fill a day when you do not have a resort round scheduled.
+- 4Plan for twilight discounts at Waikoloa Beach and Kings' CoursesAfternoon slots at both run around $129, making them strong value options to fill a day when you do not have a resort round scheduled.

-- 5Confirm Hualalai access before budgeting for itthe Tom Weiskopf course at Four Seasons Hualalai is restricted to resort guests (~$350, bundled into resort packages).
+- 5Confirm Hualalai access before budgeting for itThe Tom Weiskopf course at Four Seasons Hualalai is restricted to resort guests (~$350, bundled into resort packages).
 Walk-on or outside access is not available.

-- 6Mauna Lani South outranks North for first-time visitorsthe par-3 15th over the ocean lava bay is the signature hole on the property; if you can only play one Mauna Lani course, it is the South.
+- 6Mauna Lani South outranks North for first-time visitorsThe par-3 15th over the ocean lava bay is the signature hole on the property; If you can only play one Mauna Lani course, it is the South.

 Common mistakes